-"Workspace virtualization centrally manages the key elements of a user's computing experience," said Sean Donahue, senior director of global alliances at RES Software, an IT solutions provider.
+“Workspace virtualization centrally manages the key elements of a user’s computing experience,” said Sean Donahue, lead account director at Ivanti, an IT solutions provider.
 It ensures that users have the right mix of IT services based on key elements, such as their location and devices, he said.

 It also simplifies IT management for all users so IT personnel don’t have to tend to individual machines.
 “By centrally managing the personalization, data and settings separately from the underlying operating systems, devices and delivery platforms, IT is able to reduce the complexity often associated with managing users,” Donahue said.

-Workspace virtualization can have a major impact when it comes to changing operating systems (OS).
-For instance, with Microsoft soon ending support for Windows XP, companies that have workspace virtualization in place have likely already migrated successfully, Donahue said.
-"That's because one of the largest challenges of a migration is restoring a user's personalization and settings, which, in many cases, must be manually reconfigured when changing OS or devices," he said.
+Workspace virtualization can have a major impact when it comes to changing operating systems (OSs).
+For instance, with Microsoft ending support for Windows XP, companies that have workspace virtualization in place have likely already migrated successfully, Donahue said.
+“That’s because one of the largest challenges of a migration is restoring a user’s personalization and settings, which, in many cases, must be manually reconfigured when changing OS or devices.”

-However, with workspace virtualization, when a user logs in to a new device or updated OS, all of his or her settings and customizations will be applied automatically, Donahue noted.
-"To a user, the migration is seamless, and because of that, the barrage of service-desk calls often associated with a major migration project are extremely limited because the experience is familiar and users can continue working as usual," he said.
+However, with workspace virtualization, when a user logs in to a new device or updated OS, all of their settings and customizations will be applied automatically, Donahue noted.
+“To a user, the migration is seamless, and because of that, the barrage of service-desk calls often associated with a major migration project [is] extremely limited because the experience is familiar and users can continue working as usual.”

 The same holds true for other infrastructure changes, thus making the process much faster and more cost-effective, Donahue said.

 Workspace virtualization can also lower IT costs for small businesses.
-It offers not only a platform for centralized management of many resources, but also a standardization of equipment and services, Thompson said.
-This results in reduced IT-personnel overhead, as they no longer have to support as many desktop or laptop machines, which can be taxing on a small IT staff, he said.
+It offers not only a platform for centralized management of many resources, but also standardization of equipment and services.
+Thompson said this results in reduced IT personnel overhead, as they no longer have to support as many desktop or laptop machines, which can be taxing on a small IT staff.

 Workspace virtualization also lets businesses have a mobile and agile workforce, which can reduce the cost of office space, Thompson added.